 - Museum für Angewandte Kunst, museum of applied art), formerly Museum für Kunsthandwerk (museum of crafts), along with Villa Metzler

 - Weltkulturen, Museum (museum of world cultures), formerly the Völkerkundemuseum (museum of ethnology)

 - Deutsche Filmmuseum (German film museum)

 - Museum für Kommunikation (museum for communication), formerly the Bundespostmuseum (post office museum)

 - the Liebieghaus sculpture museum

 - Museum Giersch featuring regional art

-On the northern side of the Main River, you will also find Historisches Museum (the museum of history) and the Jewish Museum.
+On the northern side of the Main River, you will also find Historische Museum (the museum of history) and the Jewish Museum.
 If you are interested in public transport, we recommend visiting the VGF Transport Museum in Schwanheim.
 Take a journey through the history of public transport in Frankfurt am Main.